 At the time of writing, 18-month broadband deals are available from these providers:

-The ‘best deal’ depends on what you’re looking for, and where you live.
+What defines a ‘best deal’, though, all depends on what you’re looking for, and where you live.

-For a cheap 18-month broadband deal, look to low-cost providers such as Plusnet and TalkTalk that won’t break the bank.
+For a cheap 18-month broadband deal, look to low-cost providers such as Plusnet, Shell Energy and TalkTalk that won’t break the bank.

-Or if you have a need for speed, there are fibre optic deals aplenty.
-Virgin Media has the fastest 18-month contracts (average downloads of up to 516Mbps) – while Sky, TalkTalk, Truespeed, and Zen all offer packages with speeds of 100Mbps and beyond.
+If it’s speed you’re after, there are fibre optic deals galore.
+Virgin Media has the fastest 18-month contracts with its Gig1, 1,130Mbps service available on such plans.
+Sky, TalkTalk, Truespeed, and Zen all offer packages with speeds of 100Mbps and more depending on your needs.

 What are my other options?

-24-month contracts are available from providers such as BT, EE, Vodafone, and Zen.
-You’ll often get a better value broadband deal if you’re willing to sign up for a longer period.
+24-month contracts are increasingly common and are available from providers such as BT, EE, Vodafone, and Zen.
+If you’re willing to sign up for a longer period then you’ll likely get a better value deal.
 Because many providers raise monthly costs when your minimum contract terms ends, this is the best way to lock in a low price for the longest time.
-The downside is that you have less flexibility – if you need to cancel early, you could be hit by hefty early-termination fees.
+The downside is a lack of flexibility – if you need to cancel early, you could be hit by hefty early-termination fees.

-12-month contracts lock you in for a shorter time, meaning more flexibility – and if you’re renting, it’ll likely match up with the timing of your rental agreement.
-They’re rarer, however.
+12-month contracts lock you in for a shorter time, meaning more flexibility, especially good for those on year long tenancy agreements.
+Such deals are harder to find, however.
 Right now, providers offering 12-month broadband deals include Now, Plusnet, and John Lewis.
 Compare 12-month broadband contracts here.

 1-month rolling contracts are the most flexible of all, and a good choice if you know you’re moving house in a few months’ time.
 Bear in mind these are usually more expensive per month, often with higher upfront costs too – and you won’t get much choice over providers.
 They’re currently offered by Now, Hyperoptic, and various mobile broadband networks.
 Compare no-contract broadband here.